 This procedure provides a high-level overview of the processes involved in:

 - delegation of the Right to Information Coordinator and Decision-maker

 - access applications made under the Right to Information Act 2009 (Qld) and the Information Privacy Act 2009 (Qld) (IP Act)

 - maintaining an Administrative Access Scheme, Publication Scheme and a Disclosure Log on the University website - refer Section 7 below.

 - mandatory reporting, audit processes, self-assessment reviews and surveys

 4.1 RTI Coordinator and Decision-maker

-Subject to the limitations of the RTI Instrument of Delegation, the RTI Coordinator and decision-maker and the Manager, Corporate Records (the authorised officers) will undertake a range of activities to assist the University in meeting its compliance obligations under the RTI Act.
+Subject to the limitations of the RTI Instrument of Delegation, the RTI Coordinator and decision-maker and the Manager (Enterprise Information Management) (the authorised officers) will undertake a range of activities to assist the University in meeting its compliance obligations under the RTI Act.